 Royal Bank of Canada may use this prospectus supplement in the initial sale of any notes.
-In addition, RBC Capital Markets Corporation or any other affiliate of Royal Bank of Canada may use this prospectus supplement and accompanying prospectus in a market-making or other transaction in any note after its initial sale.
+In addition, Royal Bank of Canada, RBC Capital Markets, LLC or certain other affiliates of Royal Bank of Canada (the "Market Makers") may use this prospectus supplement and accompanying prospectus in a market-making or other transaction in any note after its initial sale.
+A Market-Maker may engage in market-making transactions only in those jurisdictions in which it has all necessary governmental and regulatory authorizations for such activity.
 Unless Royal Bank of Canada or its agent informs the purchaser otherwise in the confirmation of sale or pricing supplement, this prospectus supplement and accompanying prospectus are being used in a market-making transaction.